 - Personalized Apron or Chef Hat: There are so many adorable apron options on Etsy (click to see the search results)!
 Here is a set that stood out: Toddler Personalized Apron and Chef Hat Gift Set by Messy Matters.

 This is such a great age to buy gifts to inspire cooking and food exploration.
 Preschoolers crave independence, so getting them their very own cooking tools or kits will encourage that need is a helpful way.
 Cooking gifts and also play kitchen toys will continue to help preschoolers develop the skills they need to become confident cooks in the future.

-- Cooking Kits and Subscription Boxes: Veggie Buds Club is my number one recommendation for an activity and educational subscription box for ages 3 to g.
-VBC creates so many opportunities to make vegetables fun, as each box features a new veggies with recipes, games, crafts, and more.
-I’ve been developing recipes to include in each month’s box for over three years now, but we have been customers for all that time as well.
+- Cooking Kits and Subscription Boxes: America’s Test Kitchen has a cooking subscription box for kids ages 3 to 5 called The Preschool Chef’s Club.
+Each box contains kid-tested and kid-approved recipes, hands-on STEAM activities, games, and crafts, an illustrated storybook, plus a grown-ups guide with a shopping list and additional resources for caregivers.
 If you are looking for a one-time cooking kit to get a child, I love this Kids Prep Pizza Kit from Edible Education that I found on Etsy.
 The kit comes with ingredients, tools, and a box to decorate.
 It’s such a cute idea.

 - Personalized Cutting Board: This is one of the best gifts I found on Etsy, a personalized Bamboo Cutting Board.
 I want one too!
 Would be so great to give with a child-safe knife and a cookbook or apron.